containerbuildsystem/cachito/README.md

 These repositories are created per request and deleted when the request is marked as stale or the request fails.

+### Nexus for RubyGems

+The RubyGems package manager functionality relies on [Nexus Repository Manager 3][nexus-docs] to store RubyGems dependencies.
+The Nexus instance consists of two repositories that act as a long terms storage - RubyGems proxy repository (e.g. `cachito-rubygems-proxy`) that points to `rubygems.org` and raw repository (e.g. `cachito-rubygems-raw`) used for storing Git dependencies.
+The RubyGems proxy repository caches all RubyGems packages that Cachito downloads through it and the raw repository holds tarballs of Git dependencies that Cachito uploads there after fetching them from the original locations.

+On each request, Cachito creates a RubyGems hosted repository (e.g. `cachito-rubygems-hosted-1`) and uploads there all GEM dependencies for the request.
+This repository is created per request and deleted when the request is marked as stale or the request fails.
+Redirecting Bundler to use this repository instead of a default RubyGems server is done by providing a configuration file.
+Note that there's no request specific repository for external dependencies as other package managers do, instead, dependencies are installed from the downloaded bundle (see [Package Managers section](#rubygems-bundler) for more details).

+When installing dependencies from the Cachito-provided repositories, the user is inherently blocked from installing anything that they did not declare as a dependency, because the repositories will only contain content that Cachito has made available.

 ### Nexus Common Configuration

 Refer to the "Configuring Workers" section to see how to configure Cachito to use Nexus.
 Please